ceph/ceph/doc/rbd/rbd-exclusive-locks.rst

    exclusive locking.
 Disabling the ``exclusive-lock`` feature will negatively affect the performance of some operations.

-In order to ensure proper exclusive locking operations, any client using an RBD image whose ``exclusive-lock`` feature is enabled must have a CephX identity whose capabilities include ``profile rbd``.

 Exclusive locking is mostly transparent to the user.

 #.
 Whenever any ``librbd`` client process or kernel RBD client